 Ambitions

-RBC has identified the societal challenges it believes it can create positive impact on.
+RBC has identified the societal challenges impacting our clients and communities and where it believes it can create positive impact.
 Community investments are a key lever to drive this impact.
-That’s why, to help unlock the talent and entrepreneurial spirit of our community investment partners and better respond to the direct needs of communities, we have anchored the majority of community investments around the ambitions in Purpose Framework - Ideas for People and PlanetTM.
+To help unlock the talent and entrepreneurial spirit of our community investment partners and better respond to the needs of communities, we have anchored the majority of our community investments around the three ambitions in the RBC Purpose Framework - Ideas for People and PlanetTM.

 Support the